MrPotato9048/COMPS381F-Group-Project---Image-Share/README.md

 ===========================================================================
 # Restful
-In this project, there are four HTTP request types: post, get and delete.
+In this project, there are four HTTP request types: post, get , put, and delete.

 - Post
 	Post request is used for creating/adding.